ajcvickers/ajcvickers.github.io/_posts/2012-07-19-so-you-want-to-contribute-to-ef-part-1-introduction.md

 <h2>Deciding what to contribute</h2>
 If you want something to get started on, then the <a href="http://entityframework.codeplex.com/workitem/list/basic">EF issue tracker on CodePlex</a> contains bugs that need fixing.
 Fixing bugs is a good way to start getting an understanding of the code and the process of making a contribution.

-It’s great if you want to tackle something bigger than a bug and the EF team is fully supportive of this.
+It's great if you want to tackle something bigger than a bug and the EF team is fully supportive of this.
 If you do want to tackle something bigger than a bug then you should <a href="http://entityframework.codeplex.com/discussions">start a discussion on CodePlex</a> so that we can collaborate on the design.
-It’s also a good idea to read part 4 of this series to ensure whatever you work on meets expectations for the developer experience.
+It's also a good idea to read part 4 of this series to ensure whatever you work on meets expectations for the developer experience.
 <h2>Additional help</h2>
 The EF team holds a weekly “design meeting” in which we discuss design and other aspects of writing and maintaining the EF code.
 We have started putting <a href="http://entityframework.codeplex.com/wikipage?title=Design%20Meeting%20Notes">the notes from this meeting onto our CodePlex site</a> and you might find these notes useful in gaining context for an area that you want to change.